 Worship

-Set up a chair where you are doing your TAWG.
-Picture as if Jesus is sitting in that chair as you walk through the following prayer exercises.
+Set up a chair where you are doing your time with God.
+Picture Jesus sitting in that chair as you walk through the following prayer exercises.

 Outreach

 Using your hand, explain to Jesus who the “MY 5” are.
 Tell Him why you selected these 5.
 Tell Him about any opportunities or experiences that have allowed you to share your faith.
 Let Him know what your hopes and dreams are for each person.
 Finally, ask Him to do a move in each person’s life so that he/she may come to know Him.